javierd79/javierd79/README.md

 ### Welcome to my repository

 I am an engineering student passionate about web development using both frontend and backend.
-I'm a fast learner and I like to learn something new every day.
+I am a fast learner and I like to learn something new every day.

 **Personal Information**
 - Full Name: Javier Diaz.